nbuchwitz/ansible-callback-rocketchat/README.md

 Copy the plugin (`rocketchat.py`) into your `callback_plugins` folder and configure at least the webhook.

-Make sure that the python module `prettytable` is installed on your ansible host.
-Otherwise the callback plugin will fail with an warning.
+Make sure that the python module `prettytable` is installed on your ansible host, otherwise the callback plugin will fail with an warning.

 The plugin can be configured via `ansible.cfg` (section `callback_rocketchat`) or environment variables: